$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: INTRODUCTION

-In light of the considerations mentioned above, we propose a control scheme for quadrotors that uses the~\ellone adaptive control~\cite{hovakimyan2010L1} as an augmentation to compensate for the uncertainties.
-The use of~\ellone adaptive control is motivated by its capability of compensating for uncertainties at an arbitrarily high rate of adaptation limited only by the hardware capabilities.
-A critical property of the~\ellone control is the decoupling of the estimation loop from the control loop, which allows the use of arbitrarily fast adaptation without sacrificing the robustness of the closed-loop system~\cite{hovakimyan2010L1}.
-The $\mathcal{L}_1$ adaptive control has been successfully validated on NASA's AirStar $5.5\%$ subscale generic transport aircraft model~\cite{gregory2009l1,gregory2010flight}, Calspan's Learjet~\cite{ackerman2016l1,ackerman2017evaluation}, and unmanned aerial vehicles~\cite{kaminer2010path,kaminer2012time,jafarnejadsani2017optimized}.
-The $\mathcal{L}_1$ adaptive controller design for quadrotors has been studied in~\cite{zuo2014augmented,huynh20141}, where Euler angles were used to model the dynamics.
-To avoid the singularities in Euler-angle representation, the authors of~\cite{kotaru2020geometric} have proposed an $\mathcal{L}_1$ adaptive control augmentation of the geometric controller that applies to the rotational dynamics only, which cannot compensate for any uncertainties in the translational dynamics.
+In this paper, we present $\mathcal{L}_1$Quad, a quadrotor control architecture that uses the~\ellone adaptive control~\cite{hovakimyan2010L1} as an augmentation to compensate for the uncertainties.
+The use of~\ellone adaptive control is motivated by its architectural advantage of decoupling the estimation loop from the control loop, which allows the use of arbitrarily fast adaptation rates without sacrificing the robustness of the closed-loop system~\cite{hovakimyan2010L1}.
+The $\mathcal{L}_1$ adaptive control has been successfully validated on NASA's AirStar~\cite{gregory2010flight}, Calspan's Learjet~\cite{ackerman2016l1,ackerman2017evaluation}, and unmanned aerial vehicles~\cite{kaminer2010path,jafarnejadsani2017optimized}.
+The $\mathcal{L}_1$ adaptive controller design for quadrotors has been studied in~\cite{zuo2014augmented,huynh20141}, where Euler angles were adopted.
+To avoid the singularities in Euler-angles attitude representation, the authors of~\cite{kotaru2020geometric} have proposed an $\mathcal{L}_1$ adaptive control augmentation of the geometric controller that applies to the rotational dynamics only, which cannot compensate for any uncertainties in the translational dynamics.

-We present an approach that augments a geometric controller~\cite{lee2010geometric} with an $\mathcal{L}_1$ adaptive controller for both rotational and translational dynamics.
-All the unmodelled terms not presented in the nominal uncertainty-free dynamics (e.g., external disturbances, actuation-induced uncertainties, and model mismatch) are lumped as uncertain forces and moments.
-Thus, there is no need to model the uncertainties explicitly, where the models vary case by case and require experiments to identify model parameters.
-Intuitively, the $\mathcal{L}_1$ adaptive control estimates the lumped uncertainties using a state predictor and a piecewise-constant adaptation law.
-Using the estimates, we compensate for uncertainties within the bandwidth of the low-pass filter.
-Our piecewise-constant adaptation law does not rely on the projection operator or optimization procedure, which makes it quickly computable with minimum computation power.

-The $\mathcal{L}_1$ adaptive control can handle both parametric and non-parametric uncertainties, and the uncertainties can be both state- and time-dependent.
-Furthermore, the $\mathcal{L}_1$ adaptive control guarantees transient performance and robustness while the geometric controller ensures exponential stability for trajectory tracking using the nominal dynamics~\cite{lee2010geometric}.
-Specifically, the states of the closed-loop system are guaranteed to remain inside a tube centered around a desired trajectory with a given radius.
-Two parameters of the \ellone adaptive control can be used as tuning knobs to adjust the radius of the tube.
-Our control architecture is designed for ease of implementation.
-The state predictor, adaptation law, and low-pass filter are easily implementable following a systematic approach for tuning.